-Manually Loading/Unloading the Add-In
+Manually Loading/Unloading the Excel Add-In

-When you install the Wonderware Historian Client software after installing Microsoft Excel, the Excel add-in is automatically loaded into Excel.
-For Office 2003 or XP, the Historian menu appears in the menu bar and for Office 2007, the Historian tab appears in the Ribbon bar.
+Generally, when you install AVEVA Historian Client on a computer with Microsoft Excel, the Excel add-in is automatically loaded into Excel.
+The Historian tab appears in the Ribbon bar.

-However, if you need to manually load or unload the add-in, use the following procedure:
+However, if you need to manually load or unload the add-in, use the following procedure.

-To manually load the add-in
+To manually load the Excel add-in